ODIM-Project/ODIM/docs/README.md

 Resource Aggregator for ODIM offers Redfish `SessionService` interface for creating and managing sessions.
 It exposes APIs to achieve the following:

--   Fetching the `SessionService` root
+-   Fetching the `SessionService` root.

--   Creating a session
+-   Creating a session.

--   Listing active sessions
+-   Listing active sessions.

--   Deleting a session
+-   Deleting a session.

 **Supported APIs**